PouryaSoleimani/-DOCKER/TUTORIAL.md

 <!--?
 DOCKER DESKTOP  -->
 - Now you can see the containers in the {DOCKER DESKTOP APP} and in the containers menu in the side bar  , from there you can check your running apps with their status and many other informations about them .
+- OR : you can type {$ docker images} in the terminal to see the list of images that we have pulled from different sources to our DOCKER